domlana009/azert/README.md

     *   Use the admin credentials you created manually (e.g., `j.abbay@admin.com` / `123456`).
     *   If login fails with "invalid credentials", double-check the email/password and ensure the user exists in the Firebase console.
     *   If login fails with API key errors, double-check your `NEXT_PUBLIC_FIREBASE_API_KEY` in `.env`.
+    *   If server-side actions fail (like creating users), check the server console logs for errors related to "Firebase Admin SDK initialization".
+Verify Step 4.
     *   Once logged in, if you set `NEXT_PUBLIC_ADMIN_UID` correctly, you should see the "Admin Panel" button.
 Click it, then "Create New User" to add others.

 ## Features